rahlk/rahlk.github.io/_pages/projects.md

 <a href="https://user-images.githubusercontent.com/57293631/80742593-a34d8100-8ae9-11ea-9f52-a1931d945a5c.png"><img src="https://user-images.githubusercontent.com/57293631/80742593-a34d8100-8ae9-11ea-9f52-a1931d945a5c.png" class="img-responsive" alt="http://rkrsn.us/MTFuzz/"></a>

+*Motivation:* Evolutionary fuzzers generate new inputs using an evolutionary search to maximize code coverage.
+But, they tend to get stuck in long sequences of unproductive mutations.
+Recently, machine learning (ML) based fuzzers strategies have reported promising results.
+However, the existing ML-based fuzzers are limited by the lack of quality and diversity of the training data.
+As the input space of the target programs is high dimensional and sparse, it is prohibitively expensive to collect many diverse samples demonstrating successful and unsuccessful mutations to train ML models.

+*Solution*

-+ MTFuzz is a novel neural network assisted fuzzer based on multi-task learning technique.
++ We proposed MTFuzz, a novel neural network assisted fuzzer based on multi-task learning technique.

 + It uses a NN to learn a compact embedding of input file for multiple fuzzing tasks (i.e., predicting different types of code coverage).
 The compact embedding is used to guide effective mutation by focusing on hot bytes.

-+ Results show MTFuzz uncovers 11 previously unseen bugs and achieves an average of 2x more edge coverage compared with 5 state-of-the-art fuzzers on 10 real-world programs.
++ Results show MTFuzz outperforms current state-of-the-art fuzzers uncovering 11 previously unseen bugs.
+It achieves an average of 2x more edge coverage compared with 5 state-of-the-art fuzzers on 10 real-world programs.

 ## Scalable Performance optimization for Big-Data Systems using Evolutionary-MCMC
 **Project site:**  [rkrsn.us/ConEX](rkrsn.us/ConEX)